ashish1104/options_dat_yahoo_fin_airflow/README.md

 # options_dat_yahoo_fin_airflow

-Get stock options data from yahoo finance for tickers listed in a google sheet
+The goal of this project is to obtain Stock and Options data from Yahoo finance for a list of tickers included in a google sheet.
+The output data is added back to the google sheet in a new tab.

+1. See this tutorial on how to set up airflow on AWS: https://www.youtube.com/watch?v=q8q3OFFfY6c
+2.